-While a cordless saw is more maneuverable and portable than a corded one, it’ll limit you to a certain operation time as it would be run by batteries.
+While cordless circular saws are more maneuverable and portable than the corded ones, it’ll limit you to a certain operation time as it would be run by batteries.

 So if you’re looking for extended periods of run time, you should go for a corded model.
 On the other hand, if you’re more concerned with how easy the tool is to handle, go for a cordless saw.

 Although the eight options I’ve listed are considered the best circular saws on the market, I’d still recommend a few over the others.

 For one, if you’re looking for a great cordless saw, I’d highly recommend the Milwaukee M18 2630-20.
 But if that option seems a bit pricey, you should go for the Skil 5280-01 or the Black+Decker BDECS300C.